Desktop and personal computing

 EdPrint - Personal Print, Copy and Scan

-The University's centrally-managed printing, copying and scanning service.
+The University's centrally-managed personal printing, copying and scanning service.

-The selectPrint scheme for Print-Photocopy-Scan devices is an IS centrally managed service allowing you to easily lease, support and maintain a range of printer-photocopier-scanner devices (also known as multi-function devices or MFDs) within the University.
+SelectPrint is an IS centrally managed service for schools and support areas to access a range of printer-photocopier-scanner devices (also known as multi-function devices or MFDs) within the University.

 VPN (Virtual Private Network)